Lori Barbero

-Lori Anne Barbero (born November 27, 1961) is an American musician and singer who rose to notoriety as the drummer of the Minneapolis-based punk rock band Babes in Toyland, which she joined in 1987.
-After the dissolution of Babes in Toyland in 2001, Barbero subsequently played drums for the bands Eggtwist and Koalas.
-In 2015, she reunited with Babes in Toyland, performing on an international tour with the band.
+Lori Anne Barbero (born November 27, 1961) is an American musician.
+She rose to prominence as the drummer of the alternative rock band Babes in Toyland, which she formed in 1987.
+After the dissolution of Babes in Toyland in 2001, Barbero subsequently played drums for bands such as Eggtwist and Koalas.
+In 2015, she reunited with Babes in Toyland and embarked on an international tour before disbanding again in 2020.

 Early life

 Barbero was born in Minneapolis on November 27, 1961.
 She is of Filipino and Scandinavian descent.
 At the age of fourteen, her father moved the family to Pearl River, New York, where she attended high school, graduating in 1978.